Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 {: .notice}

 # 👋🤖
-The below report covers information regarding detections of the **top 5** commercial phishing kits from the past week, from `2020-04-27` to `2020-05-04`.
-Commercial phishing kits are those sold by established threat actors or groups to less-skilled individuals, for the express purpose of phishing for credentials and defrauding victims.

 [PhishingReel](https://twitter.com/phishingreel) monitors and scans the internet to find these kits being deployed and monitors their activity until the domain is taken down.
 These reports serve as a weekly update on the current state and trends within the world of SaaS phishing kits.

 This report only contains analysis of the top 5 kits detected for the week.
-For further information please contact me via Twitter or Keybase.
+For further information please contact me via [Twitter](https://twitter.com/sysgoblin) or [Keybase](https://keybase.com/sysg0blin).
 {: .notice--danger}

 ## 👓 Overview